FURNACEAI/pagefreezer-part-2/Readme.md

 Website / endpoint polling daemon for determining the health of a list of URLs.

 Sure, 9 urls is fine.
 But what about 10,000?
 I've expanded the JSON list with a test set of 10K sample urls.
 The list can be pared down at the command line with -l <number>.
-See the Usage section below for full details.
+See the [Usage][#usage] section below for full details.

 There are several urls in this list that are duplicates.
 The app doesn't regard this a problem and simply creates a new thread for each URL.

 ## Methodology

+Decided to use a threading model with recursive functions for the core processing.
+In a nutshell a thread pool manager is loaded with all of the tasks and a single func -- fetch_url() -- mapped to each thread with the URL and sleep time.

+Is this a good idea?
+Good question.
+Not on a single CPU running on a laptop.
+Is it a good idea in general?
+Possibly.
+I can't claim to be a multithreading expert.
+While I know cluster and distributed computing experts but I didn't consult them for this.

 ## Thread Pooling and futures

 As a default I'm using concurrent.futures for a couple of reasons:

-1) It's plenty fast for what we're doing.
+1) It's pretty fast in general

-2) It is in the std lib starting in Python 3.4.
+2) It's in the std lib starting in Python 3.4

-3) asyncio isn't technically supported in Python 2.x (I don't believe) and Trollius is throwing a ton of errors that I didn't feel like debugging.
+3) asyncio isn't technically supported in Python 2.x (I don't believe) and Trollius is throwing a ton of errors that I didn't feel like debugging

 An interesting limitation that I hadn't expected is that the initialization of the thread pool bottlenecks once the service start fetching urls.
-The thread pool increases, however, it does slow very slowly since I believe the manager is busying with the fetching processes.
-This could probably be resolved by distributing the tasks across a cluster with dispy, Celery, or similar tool.
+The thread pool increases, however, it does so very slowly since I believe the manager is busying with the fetching processes.
+This could probably be resolved by distributing the tasks across a cluster with [dispy][http://dispy.sourceforge.net/], [Celery][http://www.celeryproject.org/], or, possibly, a message queing solution.

 On my laptop this process bogs down on any list of urls > 4,000 items.